 Although the Pilot offers a roomy interior, and a relatively smooth ride, it’s been found wanting in a lot of areas.
 First and foremost it doesn’t have the best fuel economy in the world, and performance is relatively lackluster.
 It has below average braking capacity, and handling is merely average.

 It is offered in all-wheel drive and front-wheel drive, and comes in 4 trim levels: The LX, EX, EX-L and Touring.
 The Pilot comes standard with a 3.5 liter V6, and the new Pilot has been equipped with a more roomy third row for adults.
 All trim levels come standard with keyless entry, a variety of power accessories, and a CD-MP3 audio system.

 However, as you move up in trim level you can see upgrades such as:

 • Leather Seating

 • GPS System

 • Premium Audio System

-Enter your zip code, and we’ll get you started with your own personalized quotes today.
+Enter your ZIP code, and we’ll get you started with your own personalized Honda Pilot auto insurance rates.